Quasem/CreateFuture-CrossSkiling-Assessment1/README.md

 🧭 Usage

-This project contains a single functional test that demonstrates:
+This project contains three separate test executions (one per browser) Chromium,Firefox and Webkit, that demonstrates:

 Navigating to YouTube